 Remarks and recommendations: For proper crash risk assessment there's no alternative to proper crash data collection and a modern crash data management system.
 In an advanced RCDMS crash records are systematically archived and as required queried to present the crash patterns and crash rates along with spatial assessments.
 GIS integration is a key advantage of using a modern RCDMS.
 But lack of crash records can pose a serious challenge to safety assessment of rural roads.
 It is necessary to adopt short term and long-term assessment goals to tackle the issue.
 For example, utilizing surrogate measures, like FGD, market interview surveys, key informant interview surveys, a rough indication of crash records can be collected for a rural road where proper crash records are absent.
-However, with advancement in Al tools, it is possible to do text mining from various crash information sources and extract key information fields from social media posts, news and other sources.
+However, with advancement in AI tools, it is possible to do text mining from various crash information sources and extract key information fields from social media posts, news and other sources.
 For RSA and RSI also drone and satellite imagery can greatly benefit the auditor in assessment of the road safety aspects.
 Image processing and geospatial tools can be utilized to automate identification and assessment of high-risk geometric features of existing roads or a scheme.
 When the crash records are collected in a systematic manner and with acceptable coverage on rural road networks, the performance evaluation framework may be updated to use the actual crash / FSI numbers instead of the risk/likelihood range scoring.

-2.3 Criteria 2 Pavement Condition Assessment
+2.4 Criteria 3 Pavement Condition Assessment

 Pavement condition assessments have a total of six sub-criteria or performance indicators listed below.
 The intention of these sub-criteria is to assess the pavement surface condition, ride quality and pavement structure condition and rideability performance of the subject road.
-Out of the six, two key attributes are proposed for short term phase framework, while rest of the four is proposed for the midterm phase.
-All Six key Sub criteria and associated attributes for this assessment are given below.
+Out of the six, four key attributes are proposed for short term phase framework, while rest of the two are proposed for the midterm phase.
+The measurement equation for criteria 3 is given below: